Skycoder42/dart_pre_commit/README.md

 The tool also accepts some command line arguments.
 Run `dart_pre_commit --help` to get more information on them.

 One special key is the `exclude` key.
-If specified, it can either be a simple string or a list of strings, representing the relative paths of files of that package to be excluded from the analysis. **Important:** This does NOT mean these files will not have any impact on the results, it only means that they are not detected as staged.
+If specified, it can either be a simple string or a list of strings, each treated as a **Regular Expression** to match staged files against.
+If any staged file is matched by any of those patterns, it will be excluded.
+Path are tested relative to the scanned dart project root.

+**Important:** This does NOT mean these files will not have any impact on the results, it only means that they are not detected as staged.
 That leads to per file tasks not being executed on those files and may or may not influence the behavior of repository tasks.
+For example, the `analyze` task will still report errors for these files, unless `ignore-unstaged-files` is set to `true`.

 ### Format task
 **Task-ID:** `format`<br/>